-The Internal Control System (SPI) is a control mechanism established by the Board of Directors with the approval of the Board of Commissioners on an ongoing basis with the aim of maintaining and securing the Bank's assets, ensuring the availability of accurate, comprehensive, efficient, and timely reports, improving compliance with regulation, legislation, and internal policies and provisions, reducing financial impacts/losses, irregularities including breach/fraud, and violations of the prudential aspects, improving organizational effectiveness and cost efficiency, and improving risk culture effectiveness in the organization comprehensively.
+The Internal Control System (SPI) is a control mechanism established by the Board of Directors with the approval of the Board of Commissioners on an ongoing basis with the aim of maintaining and securing the Bank's assets, ensuring the availability of more accurate reports, improving compliance with applicable regulations, reducing financial impacts/losses, irregularities including breach/fraud, and violations of the prudential principle, as well as improving organizational effectiveness and cost efficiency.
 The implementation of SPI in the Company refers to the Internal Control Policy (KICN).